-Cover Sheet: Select the solicitation number from the pull-down list.
-Identify whether the proposal is A collaborative proposal from one organization (see Chapter II.D.3.a) or Not a collaborative proposal.
-Entries on the Cover Sheet are limited to the principal investigator and a maximum of four co-principal investigators.
-A minimum of two co-principal investigators must be identified.
-Additional Investigators should be listed on the project summary page and entered into FastLane as Senior Personnel.
+Cover Sheet: Entries on the Cover Sheet are limited to the principal investigator and a maximum of four co-principal investigators.
+A minimum of three principal and co-principal investigators must be identified.
+Additional Investigators should be listed on the project summary page and entered as Senior Personnel.
 When preparing the Cover Sheet for full proposals, please provide the related preliminary proposal number.

 Title of Proposed Project: The title for the proposed project must begin with "ASCENT:".
 The title must state clearly and succinctly the major theme(s) of the project.
-Titles of proposals involving GOALI, must begin with "ASCENT: GOALI:".
+Titles of proposals involving GOALI, must begin with "GOALI: ASCENT:".